platformsh/platformsh-docs/src/security/data-retention.md

-# Data retention
+---
+title: "Data retention"
+weight: 4
+description: |
   Platform.sh logs and stores all sorts of data as a normal part of its business.
 This information is retained as needed for business purposes and old data is purged.
 The retention time varies depending on the type of data stored.
+---

 ## Account information